Hurricane Helene threatens 'unsurvivable' storm surge and vast inland damage, forecasters say

 Helene is expected to be a major hurricane — meaning a Category 3 or higher — when it makes landfall on Florida's northwestern coast Thursday evening.
 As of early Thursday, hurricane warnings and flash flood warnings extended far beyond the coast up into south-central Georgia.
 The governors of Florida, Georgia, and the Carolinas have all declared emergencies in their states.

-The National Weather Service in Tallahassee forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly “catastrophic and life-threatening” in Florida's Apalachee Bay.
+The National Weather Service office in Tallahassee forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly "catastrophic and unsurvivable" in Florida's Apalachee Bay.
 It added that high winds and heavy rains also posed risks.

 “This forecast, if realized, is a nightmare surge scenario for Apalachee Bay,” the office said.
 “Please, please, please take any evacuation orders seriously!”